 Patients and their families need and want meaningful information about the price of their hospital care.
 “Price Transparency” is an effort to make the necessary information available and easy to understand to help consumers compare provider costs and anticipate their own expenses.

-The information on this page is intended to meet the requirements of The Centers for Medicare & Medicaid Services final inpatient prospective payment system, or IPPS, rule (see pages 2135-2142) for federal fiscal year 2019.
-The IPPS rule contains a transparency provision that will be effective Jan.
-1, 2019.
+The information on this page is intended to meet the requirements of The Centers for Medicare & Medicaid Services final inpatient prospective payment system, or IPPS, rule (see pages 2135-2142) for federal fiscal year 2020.
+The IPPS rule contains a transparency provision that went into effect January 1, 2020.
 The prices included on this website may not reflect the most current charge items or charge amounts of this facility as additions and changes are frequently made to the listing.
 Therefore, these charges may not be representative of the charges you will receive on your bill for services provided by our facility.
 CMS requires that hospitals update the charge transparency data at least annually.
-This data was last updated 12/14/18.
+This data was last updated 12/31/2022.

 We have provided links above with lists of our charges for items and services provided by our facilities.
 During the past several years, we have participated in the South Carolina Hospital Association’s PricePoint program which lists hospital charges for inpatient, outpatient and emergency department services.
 This report provides the public average charges by hospital that best compares to the amounts on the bill you will receive from us.
 This program also allows users the opportunity to compare our hospital prices side-by-side with others in the state.
 Click here for an introduction to the program and an estimation of care you may be considering.